The Guerilla Marketing Book: Why Guerrilla Marketing Must Evolve

 There are many definitions of marketing, but one that captures its essence well comes from Dr. Philip Kotler, the renowned author and Professor of International Marketing at the Kellogg School of Management at Northwestern University: “Marketing is the science and art of exploring, creating, and delivering value to satisfy the needs of a target market at a profit.”

-Guerrilla Marketing is often defined as “An advertisement strategy in which a company uses surprise and unconventional interactions to promote a product or service.”
+Guerrilla Marketing is often defined as “An advertisement strategy in which a company uses surprise and unconventional interactions to promote a product or service,” and guerrilla marketing relies on unconventional methods to maximize impact through several forms, with types of guerrilla marketing including outdoor, indoor, event ambush, and experiential approaches.
 These marketing strategies focus on creativity and innovation to maximize impact.

 Guerrilla marketing tactics are essential for small businesses aiming to achieve significant results without a large budget.
-These tactics include inexpensive strategies that leverage imagination and resourcefulness.
+These tactics include inexpensive strategies that leverage imagination and resourcefulness and can be structured within an asymmetric marketing engine for small businesses.

 Freelance employees play a crucial role in guerrilla marketing by providing flexible and remote talent that can adapt to evolving marketing needs.
 Small-business owners often face challenges in freelance employees' guerrilla marketing, requiring strategic approaches to manage and leverage this workforce effectively.